cmayron/Legal-Calculus/README.md

 Both operate at runtime and are enforced by the Bootloader.

 ---
+If you want, I can now:

+- integrate this into **README V7.0**
+- generate a **four‑gate mermaid diagram**
+- produce a **runtime flowchart** including GateZero, GateDelta, GateSigma, and Gate of Consequence
+- or restructure the README to include a **Four‑Gate Operational Model** section
+---

 The README preserves the firewall between doctrine and execution.